danielonsombi/Web-Development-Bootcamp/ReadME.md

     EJS to Server:
     We can pass data backwards using the POST request.
-We ensure the form fields have a name that can be us the name in the forms:
+We ensure the form fields have a name that can use the name in the forms:

     EJS:
     <form action="/submit" method="POST">